How can we be wholly illuminated on our job, in our marriage, and with our families and friends?

 But, some of us don’t have one memory or one vivid scar—it’s not one childhood adventure filled with nightmares, but more of a series of unfortunate events—sometimes it is an everyday battle just to get through.

-Sometimes we wonder how we can take another step—breathe– trust again–go back out into the world and try and be a candle burning for someone else.
+We wonder how we can take another step—breathe– trust again–go back out into the world and try and be a candle burning for someone else.
 We, too, cry and throw our arms to heaven, exclaiming, “The war is over!”
-I’m exhausted, Abba.
+I’m exhausted, Father.
 Take the pain, sorrow, shame, guilt, confusion, debt, unbelief, sickness, and trauma and take my weapons of fear.
 Take the bars I have built to protect me.
 Take the suffering.

 Job took broken pottery, and he scraped his sores.
 He came to a place where he was okay with death.
 As a matter of fact, he welcomed death.
 He said the thing he feared the most had come upon him, but what was that thing?

 He starts at the beginning of chapter three, cursing the day of his birth.
-He wishes that he had never been born because his pain is so deep.
+Job wishes that he had never been born because his pain is so deep.
 He explains how those in the grave are at rest.
-Job 3:16-17.
+(Job 3:16-17).

 One morning, in the midst of some of the worst pain I have ever felt, I awoke to this pain in terror that I was going to have to get through another day of suffering.
 I prayed to die.
 I quoted Job verbatim.
 Then I heard an echo, “Do you not value the life I’ve given you?
 Do you not hope for better days?”

-And that is what he feared.
-A death that does not come.
+Job feared a death that would not come and relieve him of his suffering.
 He feared he wasn’t going to get to escape such misery.
 He had lost children, cattle, oxen, servants, and he was suffering so severely.
 He wasn’t a man steeped in fear.
 He was a righteous man who wanted to go rest.
 I remember relating to such words.
 “Just take me Abba!
 I’m finished here.
 What good am I to anyone laying here suffering?
 I have nothing left here to do!”
 But I was much mistaken.
-I hadn’t even tasted what He had in store for me.
+I hadn’t even tasted what God had in store for me.

 What does it look like when we use all our experiences and healing to help another heal?
 What does it look like when we embody Him and are a light?
 A candle.
 A burning flame that can’t be hidden because His light outshines all the darkness we’ve been through?

-What if The Father of Glory wanted to come to spend an evening with you?
+What if The Father of Glory wanted to come and spend an evening with you?
 What would that look like?
-What did Shavuot and the tongues of fire sound like?
+What did Pentecost/Shavuot and the tongues of fire sound like (Acts 2)?

 We often imagine what it would have been like to walk with Yeshua/ Jesus.
 To intently listen to Him tell parables, but what about as we go through our repetitious life?
 A typical workday or weekend.
 What would that look like to meet the risen Savior face to face?
 I’m talking about something fragrant.
 Something memorable.
 Something hard to even articulate.